-HCU supplies laptop kiosk check-out in the Looper Learning Commons, the Commuter Collegium, and Hodo Residence College.
+HCU supplies laptop kiosk check-out in the Looper Learning Commons and Hodo Residence College.
 These kiosks enable students to check out laptops with a valid HCU student ID card.
 Additionally, HCU's Cloud Services provides students access to a full suite of Microsoft Software and 1 TB of online storage while enrolled.
-More information about the technology available to students can be found <a href="https://example.com/here-enrolled-new-colleg
+More information about the technology available to students can be found here.

-HCU Student Portal: My.HBU.edu
+HCU Student Portal: My.HC.edu

-The HCU Student Portal located at my.hbu.edu provides a single-entry point to many of the systems used by enrolled students.
-My.hbu.edu is accessed with your HCU OneLogin and password.
+The HCU Student Portal located at my.HC.edu provides a single-entry point to many of the systems used by enrolled students.
+My.HC.edu is accessed with your HCU OneLogin and password.
 It provides single sign on to many HCU computer systems, including HuskyNet, Email, Blackboard, OneDrive and Office 365 among others.
-My.hbu.edu also broadcasts important campus wide announcements and provides shortcuts to commonly used documents and student services.
+My.HC.edu also broadcasts important campus wide announcements and provides shortcuts to commonly used documents and student services.